kkuhn3/hexsweeper/readme.md

 # Hexsweeper

-An implementation of [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)), with hexes and some personal experiements.
+An implementation of [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)), with hexes and some personal experiments.
 Also hooked up to [Archipelago](https://archipelago.gg/) as a hint game.

 ## Logistics

-Detirmine the counts of things in the game.
+Determines the counts of things in the game.
 Including Width, Height, Bombs, and Lifes.
 Yes, this implementation allows multiple lives.

 ## "Quality of Life"